 5. Command line interface

 There are three primary ways of managing hosts (or clusters of); the web administration, API (Protocol Buffer) or CLI.
-The Halon smtpd package comes with a program called halonctl that can be used to manage any aspect of the MTA.
+The smtpd package comes with a program called halonctl that can be used to manage any aspect of the MTA.
 This section is a guide for that program.

 Every command have a --help flag to display available options.